Farama-Foundation/HighwayEnv/docs/source/observations/index.rst

 The corresponding :math:`v_x` feature may look like this:

-.. table:: The north vehicle drives at the same speed as the ego-vehicle, and the east vehicle a bit slower
+.. table::  :math:`v_x` feature: the north vehicle drives at the same speed as the ego-vehicle, and the east vehicle a bit slower

     ==  ==  ==  ==  ==
     0   0   0   0   0